 The cost of hiring a guide and porter for the Everest Base Camp trek can vary based on several factors, including the trekking season, the duration of the trek, the level of experience and expertise of the guide, and whether you're hiring them independently or through a trekking company.

-*Note: If you choose to do the Everest Base Camp trek with a trekking company, the guide expenses will be included in the package cost.
+Note: If you choose to do the Mount Everest Base Camp trek with a trekking company, the guide's fee is included in the package.
 You do not have to pay anything besides tips, which are up to you.

 EBC trail